 \subsubsection{Context: Offline optimization of the latent variable thanks to a surrogate model}

 EG3D-cats~\cite{eg3d} is a pioneering work in 3D GANs, with impressive results.
-In the present Section, we improve EG3D-cats by learning the latent space: instead of randomly drawing a latent variable $z$, we learn a surrogate model of image quality and use it to optimize the input $z$ to the GAN, in order to get rid of bad $z$'s.
+In the present Section, we improve EG3D-cats by learning in the latent space: instead of randomly drawing a latent variable $z$, we learn a surrogate model of image quality and use it to optimize the input $z$ to the GAN, in order to avoid $z$'s leading to low quality.

-\paragraph{Building the surrogate model} We proceed as follows: \begin{itemize} \item Generate 200 images, corresponding to 200 randomly chosen latent variables $z$. \item Get binary user feedback: good or bad, for each image. \item Train a decision tree (we use the scikit-learn implementation~\cite{sklearn}) to approximate the probability, for a given latent variable $z$, that it generates a bad image: $tree(z)\approx P\left(bad|z\right)$. \end{itemize}
+\paragraph{Building the surrogate model} We proceed as follows: \begin{itemize} \item Generate 200 images corresponding to 200 randomly chosen latent variables $z$. \item Get binary user feedback: good or bad, for each image. \item Train a decision tree (we use the scikit-learn implementation~\cite{sklearn}) to approximate the probability, for a given latent variable $z$, that it generates a bad image: $tree(z)\approx P\left(bad|z\right)$. \end{itemize}